 Although many physicians favor Suboxone because of the very minimal high it offers, the drug does still offer a small level of euphoria when misused.
 However, regardless of whether individuals are misusing or dependent due to prolonged Suboxone maintenance, addiction to Suboxone can occur with the most common signs being comparable to those of other opioid addictions, including respiratory depression, severe drowsiness or difficulty maintaining consciousness, and so on.
 Moreover, Suboxone addiction has shown to cause poor coordination, erratic behavior, and mood, very small pupils, poor memory, and slurred speech.

 Ways to Detox from Suboxone – What is the Detox Protocol?

-The most ideal treatment situation regarding suboxone detoxification is undergoing an expert, medically managed suboxone detoxification program.
+The most ideal treatment situation regarding Suboxone detox is undergoing an expert, medically managed Suboxone detox program.
 Suboxone in itself is comprised of two powerful narcotics, which are buprenorphine and naloxone.
 Buprenorphine is an opioid medication and Naloxone is a special narcotic drug that reverses the effects of other narcotic medicines.
-Therefore, detoxification from suboxone dependence is similar to detoxification from similar narcotic and opioid drugs.
+Therefore, detoxification from Suboxone dependence is similar to detoxification from similar narcotic and opioid drugs.

-With suboxone detoxification, however, because of the potentiality for severe withdrawal symptoms as well as death, the procedure of detoxing from suboxone will include gradually diminishing the dose of the drug over time in order to minimize the impact of the withdrawal symptoms.
+With Suboxone detox, however, because of the potentiality for severe withdrawal symptoms as well as death, the procedure of detoxing from Suboxone will include gradually diminishing the dose of the drug over time in order to minimize the impact of the withdrawal symptoms.
 The protocol for the “weaning down” process in suboxone detoxification will be dictated by treatment staff and is dependent on factors such as length of time on suboxone, the severity of withdrawal symptoms as well as any polydrug addiction concerns, among others.